ffrouin/docker/shipyard/README.md

 * start/stop/status of controllers and agents

 ### Architecture
-/opt/docker (application root dir : users from docker groups will be allowed to write in this directory)
+/opt/docker (application root dir : users from docker group will be allowed to write in this directory)

 /opt/docker/shipyard (copy of the deploy script from shipyard-project.org